Ariadne: Family

-Ariadne was the daughter of Minos, the King of Crete and son of Zeus and Europa, and of Pasiphaë, Minos's queen and daughter of Helios and Perse.
-Others denominated her mother Crete, daughter of Asterius, the king of Crete and husband of Europa.
+Ariadne's father was Minos, king of Crete and son of Zeus and Europa.
+Her mother was most commonly named as Pasiphaë, queen of Crete and the daughter of Helios and Perse.
+Some authors alternately named her mother as Crete, the daughter of Asterius and Europa.

 Ariadne was the sister of Acacallis, Androgeus, Deucalion, Phaedra, Glaucus, Xenodice, and Catreus.
 Through her mother, Pasiphaë, she was also the half-sister of the Minotaur (who was known in Crete as Asterion).

-Ariadne married Dionysus and became the mother of Oenopion, the personification of wine, Staphylus, who was associated with grapes, as well as Thoas, Peparethus, Eurymedon, Phliasus, Ceramus, Maron, Euanthes, Latramys, and Tauropolis.
+Ariadne later married Dionysus and became the mother of Oenopion, the personification of wine, Staphylus, who was associated with grapes, as well as Thoas, Peparethus, Eurymedon, Phliasus, Ceramus, Maron, Euanthes, Latramys, and Tauropolis.
 (Note: Euanthes, Latramys, and Tauropolis are only mentioned in scholia on Apollonius Rhodius Enyeus, scholia on Homer and Eunous.)